tresks/Rate-Bot/README.md

 # Rate Bot

-This is literally just a bot that will rate people then send it to a webhook
+This is literally just a bot that will rate people then send it to a webhook edit it to your liking if you want

 ## Script:
 ```lua